martinhristov90/introductionCS/Chapter15/readme.md

-### Chapter 15 is finished, the exercises can be find in this folder.
+### Chapter 15 is finished, the exercises can be found in this folder.